krouspy/erc721/README.md

 ## Demonstration

-Our crowdsale is based on breeders, that means only breeders can trade our Token/Animal To register a breeder we need an instance of our Farm contract:
+Our farm is based on breeders, that means only breeders can trade our Token/Animal To register a breeder we need an instance of our Farm contract:

     Farm.deployed().then(instance => farm = instance)